fenzor28/SQL-Project-Zorro/QA.md

-What are your risk areas?
+# What are your risk areas?
 Identify and describe them.
+1) Missing values:
+   It can distort the true representation of data, leading to inaccurate results and conclusions.
+Not hadling this properly can lead to making wrong business or research decisions.

+2) Loss of Information:
-Data loss: Accidental deletion or modification of data during cleaning or transformation can lead to data loss.
+   Accidental deletion or modification of data during cleaning or transformation can lead to data loss.

-Mishandling missing values: For columns with a significant number of missing values, deciding to either fill them with a default value or remove rows/columns can impact our results if done wrong.
+3) Determining the Reason for Missingness:
+    Before deciding how to handle missing data, it's essential to understand why it's missing.
+Is it missing completely at random?
+Is it missing based on some observed data, or is it      missing based on some unobserved data?
+I'm not sure how to properly approach this scenario.

+4) Normalization of Text:
+   Some columns have inconsistencies in text data, such as different cases (upper/lower) and extra spaces and alternate words

+5) Data redundancy:
+   Handling redundant rows or columns that contain similar information improperly can result to biases in the analysis

 # QA Process: